LostInBrittany/sparkjava-beers/step-04/README.md

 ```java
 staticFile.location("/static"); // Static files
 ```
-In your project you should put the `static` directory inside `src`.
+In your project you should put the `static` directory inside `src/main/resources`.

 You can also assign an external folder (not in the classpath) serving static files with the externalStaticFileLocation method.